metabase/metabase/docs/data-modeling/field-types.md

 ## Overall Row

-- **Entity Key**.
-The field in this table that uniquely identifies each row.
+- **Entity Key**: The field in this table that uniquely identifies each row.
 Could be a product ID, serial number, etc.
-- **Entity Name**.
-Different from the entity key, the entity name represents what each row in the table _is_.
+- **Entity Name**: Different from the entity key, the entity name represents what each row in the table _is_.
 For example, in a Users table, the User column might be the entity name.
-- **Foreign Key**.
-The column in this table that (usually) refers to the primary key of another table in order to connect data from different tables that are related.
+- **Foreign Key**: The column in this table that (usually) refers to the primary key of another table in order to connect data from different tables that are related.
 For example, in a Products table, you might have a Customer ID field that points to a Customers table, where Customer ID is the primary key.

 ## Common

+Common field types are text/varchar types.

 - **Category**
 - **Comment**